hardwario/lora-modem/README.md

 ## License

-The firmware is licensed under the terms of the Revised BSD License.
+The firmware open source, licensed under the terms of the Revised BSD License.
 It includes the [LoRaMac-node](https://github.com/Lora-net/LoRaMac-node) library licensed under the Revised BSD License and portions of the [STM32CubeL0](https://github.com/STMicroelectronics/STM32CubeL0) MCU firmware package licensed under the Revised BSD License.

+See [LICENSE](LICENSE) for full details.